chopingu/ctf/README.md

 ```
-Writeups and solutions to ctf challenges
+Writeups and ctf challenges created by me
 ```